oluoluoxenfree/oluoluoxenfree.github.io/about.md

 title: About
 permalink: /about/
 ---
 I’m Olu.
 I live in London.
+I'm a frontend developer who adores Javascript-based technologies.
 I’ve been in love with the internet ever since I installed dial-up on the family computer, back when NTL was still a thing and it timed out every 15 minutes!

 I like social enterprises, social networks and Socrates.
 Oh, and the rule of three.
 I was a student at [Founders and Coders](http://www.foundersandcoders.com/), a 16 week full time coding bootcamp that teaches Javascript, Node, D3 and Hapi last time I checked.